Mike Kullman

-Michael G. Kullman (January 22, 1962 – July 21, 2003) was an American football defensive back who played one season in the National Football League (NFL) for the Philadelphia Eagles.
+Michael G. Kullman (January 22, 1962 – July 21, 2003) was a German-born professional football defensive back who played one season in the National Football League (NFL) for the Philadelphia Eagles.
 He played college football at Kutztown, and also spent time semi-professionally with the Bucks County Redskins and Ches-Mont Bandits.

 Early life and high school

 Kullman was born on January 22, 1962, in Frankfurt, West Germany.
 His family moved to United States when he was young, and he attended Archbishop Ryan High School in Philadelphia, Pennsylvania.
 Weighing 89 pounds as a freshman in 1975, he tried out for the school freshman football team, but was cut two weeks into training camp.
 He tried out for the varsity roster two seasons later as a wide receiver, but was one of the first cuts.
-After being released, he played the season on the 120-pound football team in the Liberty Bell Youth Organization.
+After being cut, he played the season on the 120-pound football team in the Liberty Bell Youth Organization.
 After adding 25 pounds before the start of the next season, Kullman was persuaded by coach Angelo Coia, a former National Football League (NFL) player, to tryout for the Ryan varsity team again.
-Shortly before the first preseason cuts, having "not made any progress", and with a third release being "too humiliating", Kullman quit the team.
+Shortly before the first preseason cuts, having "not made any progress", and with a third cut being "too humiliating", Kullman quit the team.